Asian and Middle Eastern Studies

-Undergraduates and graduates also meet at various social events, and graduates often help out with undergraduate teaching.
+Undergraduates and postgraduates also meet at various social events, and postgraduates often help out with undergraduate teaching.

 Our graduates find employment in a wide range of professions because they develop a variety of skills that are very popular with prospective employers, like specific language skills (Arabic, Chinese, Japanese, Hebrew, and Persian) and various analytical skills.

 Recent graduates have gone into management and economic consultancy, finance, diplomatic service, language teaching, and academia.
-We're also very pleased to be able to welcome some of our graduates back as graduate students.
+We're also very pleased to be able to welcome some of our graduates back as postgraduate students.

 Our typical offer is for an A* and two A grades at A-Level or equivalent.
 The main requirement for studying Asian and Middle Eastern languages and cultures is that you are curious about cultures different from your own and the world at large.
 AMES is an interdisciplinary course, so there are no specific subjects you need to have studied.